jantimon/html-webpack-plugin/README.md

 --------------------------
 If the default generated HTML doesn't meet your needs you can supply your own template.
 The easiest way is to use the `inject` option and pass a custom html file.
-The html-webpack-plugin will automatically inject all necessary css, js, manifest and favicon files into the markup.
+The html-webpack-plugin will automatically inject all necessary CSS, JS, manifest and favicon files into the markup.

 ```javascript